mkosir/typescript-style-guide/README.md

 - `pages` folder serves as a router, where its only responsibility is to define routes
 - `common` folder is responsible for implementations that are truly used across application.
   Since its a "global folder" it should be used sparingly (codebase tries to follow grouped by feature project structure as much as possible).

+In case Nextjs is being used as React framework, `pages` folder serves as a router, where its only responsibility is to define routes.

 ## Tests